DA: 2 men facing charges after search of Worcester apartment yields bomb-making materials, weapons, drugs

 A search of the apartment yielded various materials, including fuses and pipes, sources said.
 Drugs and several weapons were also seized.

-Motorists were urged to avoid Harding Street from Temple Street to Winter Street for several hours due to the heavy police presence as curious neighbors looked on in disbelief.
+Motorists were urged to avoid Harding Street from Temple Street to Winter Street for several hours due to the heavy police presence.
+Curious neighbors looked on in disbelief.

 “I didn’t know what was going on,” local resident Richard Botelho told 7NEWS.
 “I saw them come out with brown paper bags.”